jheidel/cms-uploader/README.md

 Here's a bash script that automatically packs and uploads a typical git project every minute.
 (Useful for those last minute bug-fixes).

+Please be careful if you decide to use this script.
+I hold no responsibility for its correctness.

-Assuming the following hierarchy for this script
+Assuming the following hierarchy for this script:

  * git-project-directory/
   * .git/